Masters in Education Options

 • Curriculum & Instruction/Special Education MA Exam or Thesis

-Please complete the following four documents and submit them in a single email to Dr. Rick Marlatt (rmarlatt@nmsu.edu).
+Please complete the following three (or four) documents and submit them in a single email to Dr. Rick Marlatt (rmarlatt@nmsu.edu).
 Once you have submitted these registration documents, your information will be reviewed, and you will be contacted via email if any further information or documentation is needed.
 Please email all documents, materials, and questions pertaining to your MA Exam Registration to Dr. Marlatt (rmarlatt@nmsu.edu).
 Please reach out to your academic advisor with any questions you may have about your degree completion.
-Your registration will be confirmed, and MA Exam instructions will be provided no later than Monday, March 20th.

 For Resources in Preparation for the C&I/SPED Master’s Exam:

 • Please note that in order to sit for your MA exam, you will need to be enrolled in at least one credit hour of coursework during your final semester.
-If you have completed all required coursework and need to register for one credit hour, please enroll in one credit hour of EDUC 5992-M01/U01 with Dr. Marlatt.
-The Spring 2023 EDUC 5992 CRN for Main Campus students is 45919.
-The Spring 2023 EDUC 5992 CRN for NMSU-O students is 46834.
+If you have completed all required coursework and need to register for one credit hour, please enroll in one credit hour of EDUC 5992 with Dr. Marlatt.

 • Please note that you must apply for graduation during your final semester of taking the MA Exam.
-Wednesday, March 1st is the Spring 2023 deadline for students to apply for their degree.
-Please be mindful of all important dates and deadlines on the NMSU Academic Calendar:
+Friday January 26this the Spring 2024 deadline for students to apply for their degree.
+Please be mindful of all important dates and deadlines on the NMSU Academic Calendar: https://records.nmsu.edu/faculty-and-staff/academic-calendar.html

 The MA Thesis